utah-explainability/utah-explainability.github.io/_assignments/project.md

 # Project

 Each person in the class will be responsible for a group project.
 The project must consist of 2 people – 1 person teams are **not** allowed.
 If you'd like to be a team of 3 please reach out with an explanation of why the work you want to do requires more than 2 people.
+Use [this form](https://forms.gle/XQQY6DRKZC32n3hZA) to inform me you made a team or note that you didn't, but tell what your interests are.
+On Oct 15, I'll pair everyone who has not formed a team yet.

  On Oct 18, you will need to frame your project well and have a solid gameplan, because a month later, on Nov 22, you will need to have a user study setup that your peers will participate in, i.e., you will need to have a trained model, its predictions, explanations of its predictions, and an interface where your peers will evaluate the explanations.
 We plan to have 5 in-person class group activities on projects and in-person poster presentations.
 Attendance in person is mandatory.

 The project component has 8 tasks that are categorized into 4 components: